edom/work/edom.github.io/religion.md

                 - by forcing their children to the same religion
                 - by proselytizing
 - [Measuring Five Dimensions of Religiosity across Adolescence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5602559/)
+- Attacking people's beliefs will activate their amygdala, resulting in fight-or-flight response?